ewertonsilveira/-releaseRetentionApp/README.md

 ## Assumptions and Additional Informations
 - I assumed we would have an API to fetch the deployment, project, etc data
 - I created the class to encapsulate the release data and the retention behaviour
+- I assmed the shape of the data to be flattened and denormalized

 ### Run Tests